 Note The repair location address is automatically populated in the appropriate fields of service request appointment form when you select a repair location for appointment with location type “Repair Location”.

-Department is a repair location unit that can be assigned to particular phase, so that when a repair order moves from one phase to another, it also automatically moves from one department to another.
+Department is a repair location unit that can be assigned to a particular phase, so that when a repair order moves from one phase to another, it also automatically moves from one department to another.

-On the Departments page you can add, edit, and delete location departments.
-Also you can sort departments to show them in particular order.
+On the Departments page, you can add, edit, and delete location departments.
+Also, you can sort departments to show them in a particular order.

 To add a new department, click Add on the toolbar, enter settings, and click OK.